Registration now available down below.

 *This webshop is not comprehensive, and will not make interpreters qualified to do this work, but will lay out a foundation and a path for future training.

 Webshops are offered on demand once opened.
-This webshop will be offered again on April 1st, 2020.
-Registration will remain open until April 31st, 2020.
+Registration will remain open until April 30, 2020.

 Registration for webshops is not limited to a specific number of participants.